Claim: Data suppressed by the CDC proved that the MMR vaccine produces a 340% increased risk of autism in African-American boys.

 Is the following true: Fraud at the CDC uncovered, 340% increased risk of autism hidden from public.

-Origins: On 24 August 2014 a CNN iReport claiming intentional suppression of data relating to rates of autism among specific populations of African-American boys following MMR vaccinations went viral.
+Origins: On 24 August 2014 a CNN iReport claiming intentional suppression of data relating to 340% increased risk of autism among specific populations of African-American boys following MMR vaccinations went viral.
 The story seemed to disappear mysteriously, further fueling the notion that an intentional coverup was underway.

 The idea that vaccines lead to autism is not a new conspiracy theory, nor is it a particularly uncommon one.
 A now heavily discredited study published in the medical

-The second link was published on 22 August 2014, and the iReport post claims explicitly that the CDC was involved in an intentional coverup:
+The second iReport published on 22 August 2014 explicitly claimed that the CDC had been involved in an intentional coverup:

 William W. Thompson, PhD, Senior Scientist with the CDC has stepped forward and admitted the 2004 paper entitled "Age at first measles-mumps-rubella vaccination in children with autism and school-matched control subjects: a population-based study in metropolitan Atlanta," which has been used repeatedly by the CDC to deny the MMR-autism connection, was a fraud.

 Dr. Thompson has admitted the 340% increase in boys receiving the MMR vaccine "on time," as opposed to delayed, was buried by himself, Dr. DeStefano,Dr. Bhasin,Dr. Yeargin-Allsopp, and Dr. Boyle ...
 Dr. Thompson first called and spoke with Dr. Brian Hooker, who then revealed the information to Dr. Andrew Wakefield and the Autism Media Channel.